brettwooldridge/HikariCP/README.md

 Where are all the knobs?
 HikariCP has plenty of "knobs" as you can see in the configuration section below, but comparatively less than some other pools.
 This is a design philosophy.
 Configuring a connection pool, even for a large production environment, is not rocket science.

 The HikariCP design semantic is minimalist.
 You probably need to configure the idle timeout for connections in the pool, but do you really need to configure how often the pool is swept to retire them?
 You might *think* you do, but if you do you're probably doing something wrong.

+We're not going to (overly) question the design decisions of other pools, but we will say that some other pools seem to implement a lot of "gimmicks" that proportedly improve performance.
+HikariCP achieves high-performance even in pools of unrealistic sizes (5,000 connections anyone?).
+Either these "gimmicks" are a case of premature optimization or reflective of a poor design/lack of understanding of how to leaverage the JVM JIT to full effect.

 ##### ***Missing Knobs*** #####
 In keeping with the *simple is better* or *less is more* design philosophy, some knobs and